aksommerville/fullmoon4/README.md

 Tentatively aiming for full release 29 September 2023, the first full moon of autumn.

-### Full Maps
+### Broad areas.
+Finish before 21 July.

+- [ ] Mountains and caves.
+- [ ] Forest.
+- [ ] Review village.
+- [ ] All maps we expect to need must exist at this point.
+Not necessarily populated.

+### Populate all interactions.
+Finish before 18 August.

+- [ ] Static hazards.
+Both shovellable and non.
+- [ ] Can I make an Umbrella guard more flexible than firewall?
+Rapid-fire missiles?
+- [ ] Castle.
+- [ ] Village, mostly education.
+- - [ ] Song tutorials in the village: Show ghost notes, if you stand in the right place.
+- [ ] Mountains.
+- [ ] Swamp.
+- [ ] Forest.
+- - [ ] Ensure HOME is pumpkinproof; a pumpkin can leave the castle, to just the first screen outside. (or guard inside the castle? or make the exterior multihome?)
+- [ ] Beach.
+- [ ] Desert.
+- [ ] Steppe.
+- [ ] Gameplay should now be complete.

+### Final graphics.
+Finish before 1 September.

 - [ ] Village/forest boundary, need big tree on the village side.
 - [ ] Furnish Dot's house.
 - [ ] Big tree edges don't line up.
 - [ ] image castleext: Water-into-trees, 4 tiles needed.
 - [ ] desert: tiles for forest boundary
-- [ ] image steppe: Entirely temporary
-- [ ] steppe/beach boundary in blowback border
 - [ ] Church: join path at welcome mat.
-- [ ] Ensure HOME is pumpkinproof; a pumpkin can leave the castle, to just the first screen outside.
 - [ ] Castle basement: Make the church attachment look like the church as a hint.
-- [ ] Static hazards.
-Both shovellable and non.
-- [ ] Can I make an Umbrella guard more flexible than firewall?
-Rapid-fire missiles?
-- [x] Hat trolls
-- [x] Laser tripwire
-- [x] MFA gate, separate read and write points.
-- [ ] Song tutorials in the village: Show ghost notes, if you stand in the right place.
-- [x] Song for mountains.
-A Stone to Take My Place?
-Infinite Stories Deep? ...new: Nearer the Sky
-- [x] Timed treadles.
-- [x] Reorganize the castle a little: each floor is a circle, with a single stairwell at the front.
-Each floor has its own "done" flag, like first floor today.

-### TODO: Miscellaneous
+### Further critical features and bugs.
+Finish before 15 September.

 - [ ] Settings menu.
 - - [ ] Fullscreen